 Mürren is a small village.
 There are quite some hotels and restaurants, but don't expect museums or other entertainment like nightlife.

 Mürren is the highest village in the Jungfrau region.
-It gets plenty of snow in winter, so it's once of the best places to enjoy winter sports and other snow activities like sledging and winter hiking.
+It usually gets plenty of snow in winter, so it's once of the best places to enjoy winter sports and other snow activities like sledging and winter hiking.

 Are you interested in other towns in the Jungfrau region?
 You'll find them here.